 INTM-JAP InternJapan Master

 Internships that are placed in an academic frame act to enhance one's understanding of how academic theory and practice interconnect.
-When internships are held abroad, theories also assist in understanding and managing one's intercultural experiences better.
+When internships are held abroad, theories assist in understanding and managing one's intercultural experiences better.
 The course contains approximately 150 work hours in a company, a theory module, and an final report that relates the theory module with the internship experiences.

 - have a better understanding of similarities and tension between Japanese and Norwegian work values and routines